Coney Island hot dog: Ohio

-Tony Packo's is famous and in Toledo, Ohio.
+Tony Packo's serves a similar dish of a beef and pork sausage topped with chili sauce and originally served on rye.
+The creation became known as the "Hungarian hot dog"; no such dish is known in Hungarian cuisine.

 Oklahoma

 Coneys are on restaurant menus throughout Tulsa and were originally created there by Greek immigrants.
 Jane and Michael Stern write that "Oklahoma is especially rich in classic coneys" and call out the Coney I-Lander, writing they "perfectly deliver the cheap-eats ecstasy that is the Coney's soul."
 Oklahoma coneys are small hot dogs on steamed buns with a spicy-sweet dark brown chili sauce, onions, and optional cheese and hot sauce.

 Texas

 James Coney Island operates a number of locations in the area of Houston, Texas.
 The company was founded in 1923 by two Greek immigrant brothers, James and Tom Papadakis, the former being the company's namesake.